ZackIonic/tlm-50/README.md

-This is a Large Language Model is built in only 50 lines.
-It can generate text with (mostly) correct grammar, givin that you input at least 3 words of context that are already in order in the training data.
+This is a Tiny Language Model built in only 50 lines.
+It can generate text with very incorrect grammar, givin that you input at least 3 words of context that are already in order in the training data.

 Context provided by Project Gutenberg (gutenberg.org)